Frequently Asked Questions

 Do shade sails need ongoing maintenance?

-After an initial first tension check, which should occur approximately 6 months after the shade sail is installed, shade sails will only need to be periodically tensioned (tightened), generally once every couple of years.
+After an initial first tension check, which should occur approximately 6 months after the shade sail is installed, shade sails should only need tensioned (tightened), once every couple of years.

 A member of our team can show you how to do this when the shade sail is installed.
 Otherwise, if you would prefer us to come to site at another time, we are able to provide this service as well.